Why Christians Are Deceived

 Mother Theresa believed Hindus could go to heaven if they believed sincerely in their gods.

-Looking beyond the apologists, the official doctrine of the Catholic church does not involve salvation by faith.
-Instead the official position of the church is that salvation comes through grace, but the grace is distributed a little at a time through the official sacraments of the Roman Catholic Church.
+Catholicism: The official doctrine of the Catholic church does not involve salvation by faith but that salvation comes through grace, but the grace is distributed a little at a time through the official sacraments of the Roman Catholic Church.
 [See Catholics and Protestants ...
 How Big Are The Differences?]

 That Hindu ceremonies, along with other interfaith ceremonies were conducted at Fatima [Details].
-And on and on without end See Section on Catholicism.
-[PLACE IN TEXT]
+And on and on without end.

 The Purpose Driven Life.
 Day Twenty One: Protecting Your Church.
 Pgs.
 163-164).
 Hardcover: Zondervan; 1st edition (October 1, 2002)